 Anna graduated from the University of London with a degree in Mathematics and went on to join British Airways’ graduate management training scheme.
 Anna spent four years working in British Airways’ fast-paced operational environment, and then went on to join ECT Charity in 1989, where she gained extensive experience in passenger transport and operational management.
 Anna rose to Passenger Operations Director in 1996 and was appointed CEO in 2008.
+She holds a Certificate of Professional Competence in national transport operations.

 Since becoming CEO, Anna has stabilised the organisation, clarified its vision, refreshed the brand and recruited a new Board.
 She also oversaw the expansion of the business from Ealing to include operations in Milton Keynes, Cheshire, Dorset and Cornwall.